AdaCore/cuda/doc/build_architecture.rst

   needs in order to know which compiler to use.
 - The compiler, binder and library switches are coming from the package :code:`CUDA_API_Device` and include the specialized switches necessary for CUDA.
-You can add to these switches, but the the binder needs :switch:`-d_d=driver` to enable CUDA-specific capabilities and generate a driver library that can be elaborated by the host.
+You can add to these switches, but the binder needs :switch:`-d_d=driver` to enable CUDA-specific capabilities and generate a driver library that can be elaborated by the host.